naruarjun/cogrob-website/content/authors/abdulaziz/index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Masters Students
+  - PhD Students

 projects:
-  - dynamic_scene_modelling
+  - semantic_perception

 ---

-Seth is a graduate student in the Electrical and Computer Engineering department
+I'm Frank!